dora-rs/dora-lerobot/robots/aloha/CONFIGURING.md

 ```

 **Note:** change `/dev/ttyUSB0` to the device port you retrieved from the official wizard (like `COM3` on Windows).
-**Note:** The wizard will disable all torque so you can move the arm freely to the Position 1.
+**Note:** The configuration tool will disable all torque so you can move the arm freely to the Position 1.
 **Note:** You will be asked to set the arm in two different positions.
 The two positions are:

 TODO: image for aloha